 Cocker Spaniel training and dog behaviour very often go hand in hand.

-Training your puppy from an early age, setting him guidelines and boundaries, will help your new little bundle grow to be a happy, well-mannered adult Cocker without behavioural problems.
+Training your puppy from an early age and setting him guidelines and boundaries will help your new little boy grow into a happy, well-mannered adult Cocker without behavioural problems.
 Isn't that what we all want?
 Here's how!

 Cocker Spaniel training and behaviour; the two are inextricably linked.